phsunrise/SSRL_Apr2017/README.md

  help   | Display help text

 4. Data should be saved in data/ or its subfolders
+    * If haven't done so, create the folders data/ and data\_npz/ by entering in terminal:
+    > mkdir data/
+    > mkdir data\_npz/

 ## How to run the programs
 ### First do a test run:
+* After finding the primary peak and secondary peak position, record in logbook and modify the parameters in config file
+* In config file, make sure that do\_test = yes and other parameters are correct.
+Then